-Cormorant Phalacrocorax carbo A fairly common resident and winter visitor, especially to the main reservoirs which breeds in small (double digit) numbers on Steep Holm.
+Annual bird-days this century It is rare inland, such records requiring supporting notes prior to 2009.
+Wheeler (1874) did not include it on his list while Charbonnier (1899) says 'a party of four or five was seen on Denny Isle on 3rd September, 1893'.
+Davis (1947) described it as 'normally a very occasional visitor to the Channel and Estuary but storm driven or washed-up birds not infrequently reported from the coast.
+12 were noted off Weston-super-Mare July 1924.
+Storm driven examples have been found inland at Old Sodbury and Radstock' Cormorant Phalacrocorax carbo A fairly common resident and winter visitor, especially to the main reservoirs which breeds in small (double digit) numbers on Steep Holm.
 The largest count is of 540 at CVL in October 2014.
 Two races occur: P. c. carbo, which previously dominated all records and probably still accounts for all breeders and P.c. sinensis which is now fairly common amongst non-breeders.
 Wheeler (1874) said it 'occasional, Weston-super-Mare' while Charbonnier (1899) says 'in 1896 observed sitting on the tower of St Mary, Redcliffe and was photographed'.
 Davis (1947) says it is 'resident, breeds only on Steep Holm, a colony of some 15 to 20 pairs.
 Nesting first proved 1934 though the birds were probably breeding there earlier.
 Not uncommon on the coast often occurring as far up the Severn as Slimbridge.
 Frequent at the reservoirs, usually singly but sometimes in small parties'.
-Glossy Ibis Plegadis falcinellus 0, 24 A National rarity until 2013 and a local rarity since then.
-2007 - a first-winter at CVL on November 2nd and 3rd [BBRC] see Davis and Thoburn (2007) for more details 2009 - CVL from September 6th until 12th, four, including two ringed birds, there on 26th, Severnside on October 14th [all BBRC] 2010 - a Spanish ringed immature at Hoar Gout, Severnside from September 17th until 26th 2013 - Weston STW/Axe Estuary from September 21st until October 4th, a juvenile at CVL and BL on September 27th remained until October 16th, a pair in flight over CVL on November 26th with one there from 28th until 30th
+Shag Phalacrocorax aristotelis A local rarity with nearly 200 individuals recorded.